 We are party to employment agreements and CIC agreements with each NEO.
-These agreements serve as the basis for the payments and benefits to which each NEO would be entitled in the event of termination of such individual's employment with our Company under the various circumstances described below.
+These agreements serve as the basis for the payments and benefits to which each NEO would be entitled in the event of termination of employment with our Company under the various circumstances described below.